 WeChat is the primary mode of contact for Chinese people and businesses.
 It has over 1.15 billion active users with 53.4% of WeChat users are between 25 to 35 years old.
 As the work-life boundaries in China are blurred, it is normal to add clients to WeChat (instead of email) to maintain a relationship.

-WeChat offers two kinds of official accounts for businesses advertising: Subscription accounts and Service accounts.
+WeChat offers two kinds of official accounts for business advertising: Subscription accounts and Service accounts.
 Similar to Official websites, WeChat official accounts are platforms for B2B clients to get information and updates of the companies instead of selling products to clients directly.

 WeChat subscription accounts

-Subscription accounts ideal for positing information and content and can publish once a day with up to six articles at a time.
+Subscription accounts are ideal for positing information and content and can publish once a day with up to six articles at a time.
 Subscription accounts are best for media, consulting, or any business with a content marketing strategy.
 Although they allow businesses to post more content than service accounts, users are not notified when content is published.
 Subscription accounts do not require a Chinese or Overseas business license, making them the easiest to set up.

 WeChat service accounts